-A digital work flow setup for a problem solving process requires access to data, such as sensor data, data processing or simulation codes, or other types of digital information.
+A digital workflow set-up for a problem solving process requires access to data, such as sensor data, data processing, or simulation codes, or other types of digital information.
 Data management policies describe how those data are collected, stored, and preserved, as well as who can access what data.
-Data management is therefore required to get the right data to the

-380 right users within an organisation, and to manage data sharing across organisations.
-It is one of the steps for making data FAIR, as discussed in Section 4.2.
+Data management is therefore required to get the right data to the right users within an organisation and to manage data sharing across organisations.
+It is one of the steps for making data FAIR, as discussed in Sect.
+4.2.

 Data management is the enabler for data discovery and data sharing.
 Data discovery is the process of finding the appropriate data in a data storage.
 Although this can be done by querying the data directly, it is easier to search for data when they are tagged with the required metadata (Lund and Sempreviva, 2019).
 Ideally, metadata would follow a standard schema so that all data can be queried at once.
-The schema would ideally be populated using terms from a controlled vocabulary (e.g., a

-- 385 all data can be queried at once.
-The schema would ideally be populated using terms from a controlled vocabulary (e.g., a sensor might measure a physical property that is one of "wind speed", "air temperature", or "air relative humidity"), rather than letting the user choose freely (Lund and Sempreviva, 2019).
-This approach has been used in the recent IEA Wind Task 43 Wind Resource Assessment Data Model (Holleran et al., 2022) as well as the IEA Wind Task 43 Glossary (IEA Wind Task 43, 2022b).
-The IRPWind project introduced in §4.2 produced a metadata schema, and the design and demonstration of a metadata - 390 catalogue called ShareWind.
-The metadata schema includes the list of general Dublin Core metadata as well as wind energy domain-specific metadata, populated using terms from related controlled vocabularies and taxonomies.
+The schema would ideally be populated using terms from a controlled vocabulary (e.g. a sensor might measure a physical property that is one of "wind speed", "air temperature", or "air relative humidity") rather than letting the user choose freely (Lund and Sempreviva, 2019).
+This approach has been used in the recent IEA Wind Task 43 Wind Resource Assessment Data Model (Holleran et al., 2022), as well as the IEA Wind Task 43 Glossary (IEA Wind Task 43, 2022b).
+The IRPWind project introduced in Sect.
+4.2 produced a metadata schema, as well as the design and demonstration of a metadata catalogue called ShareWind.
+The metadata schema includes the list of general Dublin Core metadata, as well as wind energy domain-specific metadata, populated using terms from related controlled vocabularies and taxonomies.

 These controlled vocabularies can have whatever structure is required.
 For example, they could just be a list of terms, or could have a hierarchical structure that also implicitly includes relations between terms; these are known as taxonomies.
 They could also include relationships between vocabularies which are known as ontologies.
-Describing data by tagging it using at Sharewind.eu, but the website is no longer active) which catalogued data using a metadata schema and related taxonomies or even ontologies based on expert elicitation (Sempreviva et al., 2017).
+Describing data by tagging it using these ontologies creates so-called semantic data models, which enables data discovery.
+Some examples include the ISO 81346 reference designation system for power plants (RDS-PP; ISO, 2022), as well as the IRPWind registry prototype (was hosted at Sharewind.eu, but the website is no longer active) which catalogued data using a metadata schema and related taxonomies or even ontologies based on expert elicitation (Sempreviva et al., 2017).

-395 these ontologies creates so-called semantic data models, which enables data discovery.
-Some examples include the ISO 81346 reference designation system for power plants (ISO, 2022, RDS-PP;) as well as the IRPWind registry prototype (was hosted historical reasons and the importance of the variable in each field.
-As an example, the wind energy community might describe a physical property measured by a thermometer simply as "air temperature", while the meteorological community might tag the same data using the class "atmosphere" with a sequence of children (e.g., "dry bulb temperature" and "wet bulb temperature", etc.).
+Different domains may have their own ontologies and thus use different approaches to naming a variable depending on historical reasons and the importance of the variable in each field.
+As an example, the wind energy community might describe a physical property measured by a thermometer simply as "air temperature", while the meteorological community might tag the same data using the class "atmosphere" with a sequence of children (e.g. "dry bulb temperature" and "wet bulb temperature").
 Such varied classifications prevent the easy exchange of digital objects across domains.
-Avoiding this discrepancy across domains is difficult, but it can be mitigated by making equivalences between terms, making the ontologies public and visible. and leveraging existing ontologies rather than developing new ones.
+Avoiding this discrepancy across domains is difficult, but it can be mitigated by making equivalences between terms, making the ontologies public and visible, and leveraging existing ontologies rather than developing new ones.